RNAdetective/AIDD/README.md

-# Automated Isoform Diversity Detector
+# Automated Isoform Diversity Detector: AIDD

-The pipeline incorporates open source tools into one easy to use virtual machine pipeline.
+* AIDD incorporates open source tools into one virtualbox to ensure reproducability.
+* There is a bash script that completely automates the pipeline making it ease to use.
-The user has the option to run the script to run the pipeline in limited user input options.
+* The manual also instructs the more advanced user how to change the script to add more individual options.
-The user is also free to run the code themselves from the command prompt.
-There are also additional tools added to the virtualbox but that are not used in the default pipeline.
-The user is free to use these for the optional steps indicated below.
-The program and code used in the pipeline are described in detail below including the default pipeline steps and optional additions.
+* There is the ability to run both bivariate and multivariate data in statistical analysis.
+* It is capable of looking at the transcriptome and editome in both global and local environments.
+* There is an ability to explore expressional trends for entire pathways of genes at once with heatmaps and PCA plots.
+* There is an options to look at just one gene at time and it's isoform expression as well.
+* Variant Calling is used to find evidence of RNA editing and predict the impact effects of those substutions.
+* Gene enrichment analysis is used on gene and isoform differential expression and on genes with high impact RNA editing sites.

 ## Getting Started